Kitchener New Condos for Sale

-It’s also got one of the most dynamic cultural scenes in the region as well.
+Kitchener’s also got one of the most dynamic cultural scenes in the region as well.
 Kitchener has strong German roots as the city was settled by German mennonites.
-This has influenced everything about the city from its street layouts to its monuments, but the most exciting aspect of this German ancestry is the annual Kitchener-Waterloo Oktoberfest.
-Based around the famous Bavarian festival, this is the second largest Oktoberfest in the world, and it attracts an estimated 700,000 visitors every year.
+This has influenced everything about the city from its street layouts to its monuments, but the most exciting aspect of this heritage is the annual Kitchener-Waterloo Oktoberfest.
+Based on the famous Bavarian festival, this is the second largest Oktoberfest in the world, and it attracts an estimated 700,000 visitors every year.

-This city has it all!
-It is rife with opportunity because of its wise investments and thriving cultural roots.
+This city is full of opportunities because of its wise investments and thriving cultural roots.
 This is definitely a region you want to watch!

 Accessibility / Getting Around

 One of the most exciting new developments in the region is the ION Light Rail transit system.
 This is a train system that offers a high-speed connection between Kitchener and Waterloo.
 This is expected to drastically improve the public transit in the region, as well as further increase the interconnectedness of the two cities.

 The initial rail line will consist of 19 stops, which will begin with Conestoga Station in Waterloo in the north and continue onto Fairway Station in Kitchener to the south.
 The line will also provide easy access to both the University of Waterloo and Wilfrid Laurier University, making Kitchener a viable option for students attending these schools.

 There is currently a rapid bus service that extends down to Cambridge, but this will be replaced by a railway extension, which is aimed to be completed by 2025.

 The ION and the rest of the public transit is operated by Grand River Transit.
 In addition to their new light rail transit system, they operate a series of buses that connect the Tri-City areas together.